 My interests center on British Literature, especially of the eighteenth century.
 I am most interested in the historical contexts of literature, and I bring that perspective to bear in all my scholarship and teaching.
 I am currently at work on a book tentatively titled 'Strange Case of Elizabeth Canning,' which examines the most famous criminal case of the eighteenth century in both literary and historical (especially legal) ways.
+Over the last ten years, I have presented four papers at scholarly conferences on this project, as well as a paper here on the Boulder campus sponsored by the C!8-19th Group.

 English literature, history and literature, eighteenth century, literature and the law, literature and crime, detective fiction, the novel